 The private residence of the Joseph Seltzer family was constructed with beauty and class.
 Mrs. Seltzer was sure to keep up with the times, updating the architectural style and decor of the building several times after its 1884 construction.
 Its large spacious rooms, cherry, and quarter sawn oak woodwork, four fireplaces, and stained and leaded glass windows have welcomed friends and neighbors to its warm and friendly confines for over a century.

-In 2001, the community watched as Bob and Catherine completed a 2,000 square foot addition to provide their families with additional space in their time of need.
+In 2001, the community watched as a 2,000 square foot addition was built to provide families with additional space in their time of need.
 The new addition not only added a significant amount of space to the interior, but also featured a large parking lot expansion doubling the amount of parking the facility had in the past.
 Putting such a large addition on a century old facility without making it look like an addition was no small feat to accomplish.
 Years of careful planning allowed the Turners to successfully incorporate this spacious addition, which comfortably seats in excess of 300 to accommodate the largest of funeral services.
 The interior colors and the abundant use of natural oak and cherry woodwork complement the existing historic structure which makes the addition appear as if it had been part of the original home.

 Click a thumbnail to open gallery